LeifAndersen/interactive-syntax-clojure/README.md

 ```
 npm ci
-lein figwheel
+clojure -A:fig
 ```

 Figwheel will automatically push cljs changes to the browser.
-Once Figwheel starts up, you should be able to open the `public/index.html` page in the browser.
+Once Figwheel starts up, you should be able to open `localhost:9500` in the browser.

+### Tests

+With a development build running, open `localhost:9005/figwheel-extra-main/auto-testing` in the browser.

 ### REPL